reticulatedpines/magiclantern_simplified/platform/M50.110/README.md

 This is current platform support for M50.110.
 Stubs and constants are based on R.180 and 200D.101

+### UPDATE
+Stuff below may not be true anymore. _FreeMemory stub was bad and it is already fixed.

+Not tested as I don't have camera anymore - but the same fix applied to identical crash on EOSR.

+If it works, please remove this part of message.

 ## BIG (RED) WARNING

 As per this commit, code have a bug.
 If you enter any submenu in Magic Lantern menus and then exit to Canon GUI - **ERR70 will appear**.
 RCA is unknown, I don't have camera anymore.

 It *might* be a memory leak.
 On UART / DryOS debug messages you will get a couple of those while running this ML build, which suggests some memory pool exhaustion: